rob-Hitchens/TrustlessUpgrades/README.md

 ## Familiar contract style

 Upgradable contracts are written in familar styles, significantly reducing the learning curve required to deploy upgradable contract systems.
-See the `HelloUniverse.sol` example which shows there are minimal requirements to transfer a regular contract into an upgradable contract.
+See the `HelloUniverse.sol` example which shows there are minimal requirements to transform a regular contract into an upgradable contract.
 All that is required is:

 - inherit the `Upgradable` contract.
 - pass an argument through the constructor.